ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 49 Question Mark Polygonia interrogationis (Fabricius, 1798)

 The woodland origins of the lovely Question Mark and the Eastern Comma can be seen in their trunk perching behavior, their liking for sap flows rather than flowers, and their choice of hibernation sites in bark crevices and wood piles.
-Although the Question Mark’s traditional habitat is deciduous woodland openings and edges, it was adaptable enough to remain well-known through the period of forest loss in Massachusetts.
+Although the Question Mark’s traditional habitat is deciduous woodland openings and edges, it was adaptable enough to thrive despite the period of forest loss in Massachusetts.
 Its numbers were no doubt augmented each spring with arrivals from further south, for this is a strongly migratory butterfly.
 Some Question Marks apparently over-winter in Massachusetts, but many make a return journey southward in the fall.

 Photo: Oxbow National Wildlife Refuge, Harvard, MA, T. Murray, June 20, 2004